When Data Isn’t Enough: How Emotion and Intuition Play a Role in Leadership Decisions

 - Feeling when a strategy needs more time, even if projections look fine

-Great leaders use data as a guide—but they trust their internal compass to navigate uncertainty.
+Great leaders use data as a guide, but they trust their internal compass to navigate uncertainty.
+Like Oz Pearlam, this is a habit that you should continue to develop.

 Emotion: A Tool, Not a Threat

-Emotion is often seen as a liability in leadership.
-But when channelled well, it becomes an asset:
+Emotion is sometimes seen as a liability in leadership.
+But when channelled well, it is an asset:

 - Empathy helps you understand staff motivation